Porto Velho Rondonia, Brazil Travel Guide

 Porto Velho does not experience hurricanes.
 The "monsoon" pattern refers to tropical precipitation, not a destructive weather event.
 However, certain conditions do warrant attention:

-Heavy rainfall during the wet the period might lead to localized flooding in urban areas.
+Heavy rainfall during the wet season can lead to localized flooding in urban areas.
 Consistent high temperatures and humidity year-round necessitate precautions against heat-related illness.
-During the peak dry season (August-October), fires in the surrounding Amazon can lead to smoke and air quality issues.
+During the peak dry season (August-October), fires in the surrounding Amazon can lead to smoke and atmospheric quality issues.

 Heavy rainfall, high humidity